Hadiah-Batool/Hadiah-Batool/README.md

 ## 🧠 Who Am I

 A Computer Science sophomore who treats learning like a main quest.
-My philosophy is simple: **software should have a soul.** I care less about how many things I've built and more about how deeply I understand them — the *why* behind every concept, the *how* beneath every abstraction.
+My philosophy: **You must feel connected to the stuff you build.**

-Whether it's low-level memory management in C++, the math inside a neural net, or the logic flow of a compiler — I want to understand it from the inside out.
+I care less about how many things I've built and more about how deeply I understand them — the *why* behind every concept, the *how* beneath every abstraction.
+Whether it's low-level memory management in C++, the math inside a neural net, or why a compiler rejects your code — I want to understand it from the inside out.

 I also believe code and art aren't opposites.
 I bring the same attention to detail I'd put into a design into the systems I build.